close

 Support for ear infections causing pain and discomfort.

-Acute Otitis Media Treatment at Oakwood Pharmacy – Woodhouse Eaves
+Acute Otitis Media Treatment in Woodhouse Eaves – Oakwood Pharmacy

 Ear pain can be distressing, especially when it comes on suddenly or affects your child.
 Acute otitis media, also known as a middle ear infection, is a common cause of earache and discomfort.
 At Oakwood Pharmacy, our Pharmacy First service offers quick access to expert advice and effective ear infection treatment without the need to wait for a GP appointment.